google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 #### Tile the Images

 The images in the narrow viewport (mobile devices mostly) interface are set to be the full width of the screen.
-This doesn't scale well at all on a screen with a wider viewport.
+This doesn't scale well on a screen with a wider viewport.

 [TODO: Animated GIF]

+To make it scale well the images are scaled to 50% of the container width.
+This means that we will get a nice grid of images and the images will not scale too large.

 {% include_code _code/fixingfirstbreakpoint.html tileimages css %}

+[TODO:  Make the images reposnive to DPI.]

 # Summary